mixin-ch/minecraft-island-generator/README.md

 - [Mixed Catastrophes](https://www.spigotmc.org/resources/mixed-catastrophes.92702 "Mixed Catastrophes"):
 Use this plugin for more depth and a challanging expirience.
 Interactions with this plugin comming soon.
 - [Holographic Displays](https://dev.bukkit.org/projects/holographic-displays "Holographic Displays"):
 Each island has a randomly generated name, this plugin will display it.

 ## More of Mixin Games
 - Join our free minecraft server: `mixin.ch`
 Here you can experience our plugins in action.
 - [MixIsland Jumpers](https://mixin.ch/mixisland-jumpers/ "MixIsland Jumpers")
 A free mobile platformer game like Doodle Jump.
 Made with <3 by Mixin Games
 - Join us on [Discord]( https://mixin.ch/discord "Discord") and become part of our community
+- We also got merch in our [online shop](https://shop.mixin.ch/ "online shop")!
 - For more fun and educational content, be sure to check out our [YouTube channel](https://mixin.ch/youtube "YouTube channel")
 - You can find daily entertainment on our [TikTok](https://mixin.ch/tiktok "TikTok")